BhuvanandiniRamesh/E-Commerce-Analytics-Data-Engineering-using-dbt-Databricks/README.md

 | `DBT_SCHEMA`           | Schema for CI runs       |
 | `DATABRICKS_CATALOG`   | Unity Catalog name       |

-## Interview talking points

-When asked *"Walk me through a data project you've built"* or *"What's in your dbt project?"*, you can say:

-- **Architecture:** "I built a medallion pipeline on Databricks: bronze for raw data, silver for staging and intermediate models, gold for fact and dimension tables.
-Schema names are clean—no prefix or postfix."
-- **Facts & dimensions:** "Gold has two fact tables—`fct_orders` (order grain) and `fct_order_items` (line grain)—and one dimension, `dim_products`.
-Customers are in `scd_customers` only (Type 2 SCD, attributes only, no order aggregates)."
-- **Scale & history:** "The fact tables are incremental with merge so we only process new data.
-Customer changes are tracked in `scd_customers` for point-in-time reporting."
-- **Quality & impact:** "I added generic tests (unique, not_null, relationships, accepted_values) and singular tests for business rules.
-Exposures link gold models to dashboards so we can see downstream impact."
-- **Deployment:** "The pipeline runs in CI on every push via GitHub Actions against Databricks, and can be scheduled with Databricks Jobs for production."

-See **[docs/GOLD_LAYER_QUESTIONS.md](docs/GOLD_LAYER_QUESTIONS.md)** for the dimensional model and 30+ business questions answerable from the gold layer.

 **Production tip:** When raw data comes from a lake or warehouse instead of seeds, define **sources** in YAML and set **source freshness** so dbt can alert when data stops landing.